 Southern Spain’s competitor Isofotón has already stopped its solar collector production at the beginning of this year.
 The photovoltaic and collector manufacturer inaugurated a completely new factory in 2007 near Malaga.
 Back then, the prospects for the solar thermal market were excellent, and the company planned with annual outputs of 400,000 m2 of collector area.
 They were only able to meet a small fraction of these plans, and management decided to abandon the solar thermal activities in view of a still gloomy outlook.

 Another collector manufacturer that shut down its business because of the weak construction sector is Constante Solar S.L. based in Tenerife.
 “Sales have been that poor over the last two years that it has become no longer profitable to manufacture the solar thermal collectors ourselves,” Carlos Pérez, Plant Manager of Constante Solar, claims.
 The company stopped the production of solar collectors this spring, and is now purchasing collectors from the mainland.

-Parts of this news base on a comprehensive country portrait about the Spanish solar thermal market, which was published in Sun & Wind Energy 5/2011 and was written by Joachim Berner, a German freelance journalist specialised in solar thermal technology.
+Parts of this news base on a comprehensive country portrait about the Spanish solar thermal market, which was published in Sun & Wind Energy 5/2011.